ThreeSixes/airSuck/README.md

 File list:

 "Daemons":
-  - dump1090Connector.py - Handles connections to one or more dump1090 instances to recieve ADS-B Modes A, C, and S frames as hex strings with support for MLAT data.
+  - dump1090ConnClt.py - Handles connections to one or more dump1090 instances to recieve ADS-B Modes A, C, and S frames as hex strings with support for MLAT data.
 All data is passed through the ADS-B decoder and placed on a reliable queue to store raw frames and a pub/sub queue for further processing by the SSR state engine.
+  - dump1090ConnSrv.py - Recieves JSON data from dump1090 client connector instances to recieve ADS-B Modes A, C, and S frames as hex strings with support for MLAT data.
+All data is passed through the ADS-B decoder and placed on a reliable queue to store raw frames and a pub/sub queue for further processing by the SSR state engine.
   - mongoDump.py - Stores incoming raw data from sources in a database for storage and reprocessing if necessary.
   - ssrStateEngine.py - Handles processing of stateful ADS-B data to build aircraft location data, call signs, etc. This process dumps aircraft state updates on a pub/sub queue for handling by other processes, and on a reliable queue for storage in MongoDB.
   - stateMongoDump.py - Stores state data in MongoDB for later processing.
   - node/stateNode.js - Node.js server for passing state JSON to a browser or other service.
 Requires Node.js and the following Node.js packages: redis, express, socket.io
+  - node/dump1090Client.js - dump1090 node.js submitter for connecting to dump1090Srv.py.

 Libraries:
+  - aisParse.py - Supports decoding of AIS sentences.
   - ssrParse.py - Supports decoding of binary ADS-B data into relevant fields.
   - cprMath.py - Supports handling of Compact Position Reporting data.
   - airSuckUtil.py - Collection of tools for unit conversion, algorithms and functions for geographic data processing.